ayltai/hkvpn-infrastructure/README.md

 * [Oracle Cloud Infrastructure](https://www.oracle.com/cloud/)

 [DigitalOcean](https://m.do.co/c/f873e16476e5) is recommended because for US$ 5/month it gives you 1TB bandwidth, which is pretty good for a typical VPN user.
 While [Amazon Lightsail](https://aws.amazon.com/lightsail/)'s US$ 5/month plan gives you 2TB bandwidth with similar hardware specifications, they don't offer promotional credits like [DigitalOcean](https://m.do.co/c/f873e16476e5) does.
 For instance, if you register a [DigitalOcean](https://m.do.co/c/f873e16476e5) account using this [promotional link](https://m.do.co/c/f873e16476e5), you will get US$ 50 for free.

+Another issue with [Amazon Lightsail](https://aws.amazon.com/lightsail/) is that the deployment is not fully automated and there are some [manual steps](LightSail.md) involved for the deployment.

 To deploy HK VPN, follow the documentation of the respective cloud platform:
 * [DigitalOcean](DigitalOcean.md)